Savera Nadeem

-Savera Nadeem (سویرا ندیم) is a Pakistani actress, producer and director.
-Primarily known for her work in television, she also acted in theatre and films.
-Nadeem is the recipient of a Lux Style Award for Best Television Actress out of five nominations.
+Savera Nadeem (سویرا ندیم) is a Pakistani actress, producer, and director.
+Primarily known for her work on television; she also acted in theatre and films.
+Nadeem received a Lux Style Award for Best Television Actress and five nominations.

 Early life

-Savera Nadeem was born in 1974 to Kashmiri family in Lahore.
+Savera Nadeem was born in 1974 to a Kashmiri family in Lahore.
 Her father, Shahid Nadeem, is a prominent journalist.
 She has a Masters in English Literature from Kinnaird College, Lahore, and studied directing at the National School of Drama, Delhi.
 Nadeem also has a background in classical music.

 Career

 Acting

-Savera Nadeem started acting when she was fifteen with her first drama, Kiran, being broadcast in 1989 on Pakistan television.
+Savera Nadeem started acting when she was fifteen, with her first drama, Kiran, being broadcast in 1989 on Pakistan Television.
 She subsequently had the lead role in the drama serial Inkaar.
+Her performance in the 2023 series Jaan-e-Jahan as a narcissistic stepmother was met with critical praise.